fredmanxu/fredmanxu/README.md

 ### Hi there 👋

-🌳 The best time to plant a tree was 10 years ago.
-The second best time is now.

 Believer in seizing the moment and making a positive impact today.

 Full stack developer looking to make an impact in the digital world.
 Passionate about coding and beer.
 Cheers 🍺